Labib2003/notebook/algorithms/implementations/single-source-shortest-path-dijkstra.md

 At worst case, every vertex is connected to every other vertex and the total cost is O(n<sup>2</sup>).

+## Caveat

+Dijkstra's algorithm is not suitable for graphs with negative edge weights.

 ## Simulation

 ### Given